SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/browsers/internet_explorer.ja.md

 use the two parameters above.
 IE Driver will use Edge and will automatically locate it.
 * If IE and Edge are both present on the system, you only need to set attaching to Edge, IE Driver will automatically locate Edge on your system.

+As of Internet Explorer Driver v4.7.0:
+* No longer need to set Ignore Zoom Level for Edge in IE Mode

 Here are a few common use cases with different capabilities: